constant AuthClawbackEnabledFlag

 A function that returns the number of milliseconds to sleep

-on a given iter
+on a given iteration.

 Object